Dress (Taylor Swift song): Live performances and usage in media

 Swift included "Dress" in the set list of her 2018 Reputation Stadium Tour; a white-robed figure with extended arms weaving white fabric ran around her, while she performed the song wearing a one-piece suit and a complementary black gown.
-During the concerts, she dedicated the choreography of the song's performance to the dancer Loie Fuller, whom Swift described as a woman "who fought for artists to own their work".
-Vogues writer Laird Borrelli-Persson opined that Fuller's failed attempt of protecting her "famed and much copied" serpentine dance from copyright paralleled to Swift losing the rights of her first six studio albums to Big Machine in 2019.
+During the concerts, at the end of the song, she dedicated the choreography of the song's performance to the dancer Loie Fuller: the screen flashed a note calling Fuller a "pioneer in the arts, dance, and design who fought for artists to own their work".
+Vogues Laird Borrelli-Persson opined that Fuller's failed attempt of protecting her "famed and much copied" serpentine dance from copyright paralleled to Swift losing the rights of her first six studio albums to Big Machine in 2019.

 Swift performed "Dress" at the Eras Tour four times: on August 7, 2023 in Los Angeles; on March 2, 2024 in Singapore in a mashup with "I Don't Wanna Live Forever" (2016); on July 5, 2024 in Amsterdam in a mashup with "Imgonnagetyouback" (2024); and on October 27, 2024 in New Orleans in a mashup with "Afterglow" (2019).

 In September 2025, the song was featured in the finale of the television series The Summer I Turned Pretty, playing while the characters Belly (Lola Tung) and Conrad (Christopher Briney) have sex for the first time since they had dated each other in high school.
 Fans of both Swift and the series shared enthusiastic reactions to the song's inclusion on social media.

+In September–October 2025, "Dress" reached number 130 on the Billboard Global 200 chart, number 64 on the Philippines Hot 100 chart, and number 54 on the UK Singles Sales chart.
+"Dress" received certifications in Australia (platinum), New Zealand (platinum), and the United Kingdom (silver).